Manotomo-Alliance-Support-Squad/mass-backend/README.md

 # holo-valentine-2021
 Valentine 2021 site from MASS

-Thanks for everyone that's send or will be sending messages to us!
+Thanks for everyone that's send or will be sending messages to our friends are Hololive Productions!

 # Credits